elescj/elescj.github.io/projects/boston-house/README.md

 | `PTRATIO` | Pupil-teacher ratio by town                                                 |
 | `LSTAT`   | Percentage of lower status population                                       |
 | `MEDV`    | Median value of owner-occupied homes in $1000s (target variable)            |

+📌 Note: The Boston Housing dataset has been deprecated in newer versions of scikit-learn due to ethical concerns about the LSTAT variable.
+It is used here solely for educational purposes.

 ## ❓ Problem Statement
 Accurately estimating housing prices is a persistent challenge due to the numerous and often interrelated factors that influence real estate markets — particularly the issue of multicollinearity among predictors.
 This project aims to develop a linear regression model to predict housing prices in Boston using key features from the dataset.
 The objective is to minimize prediction error while identifying the most influential variables, offering a foundational, interpretable baseline for housing price modeling and further machine learning applications.